 This is a page of trusted resources and support for parents who are looking to support their baby’s sleep (0-3years), and want to learn why sleep training is not recommended.
 It is created by a caring group of local professionals who are knowledgeable about infant needs and normal infant sleep.

-MISSION: To provide information about normal infant sleep in the first 0-3 years to our local Kootenay Boundary Region, using up to date, research based, developmentally appropriate infant sleep science that keeps infant/ lifelong mental health a priority.
+To provide information about normal infant sleep in the first 0-3 years to our local Kootenay Boundary Region, using up to date, research based, developmentally appropriate infant sleep science that keeps infant/ lifelong mental health a priority.

 VISION: